All-Party group

 Create and distribute briefings

+In progress.
 Due to the secrecy in the Family Court process, parliamentarians receive little information about the problems with the process.
 These briefings will aim to improve this information-imbalance.
+View briefings here.

 Task 1: Early resolution consultation

-To bring together a range of experts in the field of family separation with a view to making a submission to the consultation ‘Supporting earlier resolution of private family law arrangements’. (deadline 15 June 2023)
+Completed: To bring together a range of experts in the field of family separation with a view to making a submission to the consultation ‘Supporting earlier resolution of private family law arrangements’. (deadline 15 June 2023).
+The APPG did not make a submission of it’s own, but we convened a group of experts to advise on how to respond.
+This advise was distributed to Advisory Panel members and others to help them with their response.

 This is a wider inquiry into all the options for enhancing the conditions for out-of-court approaches, including parental education, family support and interventions, private resolution, arbitration as well as mediation.